 Let's look at some of the most significant market restraints the medical device industry faces:

-- Before getting a license and certification, most medical devices must go through various clinical trials, both pre-market and post-market.
-As the COVID-19 pandemic continues unabated in most countries, the industry is still struggling to make informed decisions about the supply chain, general markets, products, and regulatory duties.
+- Before getting a license and certification, most medical devices must undergo various pre- and post-market clinical trials.
+As the COVID-19 pandemic continues, the industry is still struggling to make informed decisions about the supply chain, general markets, regulatory duties, and the fight against counterfeit medical devices.

 - Cybersecurity risk remains a major concern for the industry.
 Digitalization technologies such as AI and robotics have overhauled the healthcare industry.
 However, these technological innovations have also paved the way for cyber threats.
 Hackers can gain access to medical devices and tamper with them through a security breach.